Mary Ann Lunsford Summer Externship for Pre-Medical Students

 Program Description:

 The Externship provides an in-depth exposure to all aspects of the diagnosis, treatment, and prevention of cardiovascular disease as enumerated in the attached schedule.
-Two six week periods with two positions each are offered (total of 4 students/ summer) and a $1000 stipend is provided to each student after the externship term.
+Two six-week periods with two positions each are offered (a total of 4 students/ summer), and a $1000 stipend is provided to each student after the externship term.
 The Externship is sponsored by the Division of Cardiology and the Mary Ann Lunsford Endowment Fund.
-The application deadline for the externship is March 15th.
+The application deadline for the externship is February 1st.

 Program Purpose:

-The purpose of the Externship is to provide qualified students interested in pursuing a career medicine, a broad introduction to the Memorial Hermann Hospital and McGovern Medical School at UTHealth with a focus on cardiovascular medicine.
+The purpose of the Externship is to provide qualified students interested in pursuing a career in medicine a broad introduction to the Memorial Hermann Hospital and McGovern Medical School at UTHealth, with a focus on cardiovascular medicine.

 Program Pre-Requisites: